stevenengler/socksns/README.md

 [![Latest Version]][crates.io]

-This tool will run a program in an isolated network namespace, and allow the program to connect only to a single TCP port such as a SOCKS proxy.
+This tool will run a program in an isolated network namespace, allowing the program to connect only to a single TCP address such as a SOCKS proxy.
+This can help prevent accidental proxy-bypass issues that could leak non-proxied requests.

 #### Installation: